gooodhub/goood-site-dev/src/portraits/mija-rabemananjara.md

 name: Mija Rabemananjara
 bulle1: ”If my mind can conceive it,
 bulle2: and my heart can believe it,
-bulle3: then I can achieve it” Muhammad Ali
+bulle3: then I can achieve it” M. Ali
 image: /images/portraits/mijaR.jpg
 hashtag: '#lamijatouch'
 job: Agilitatrice apprenante